Spider-Man: Blue: Plot

 The series then recounts the events from The Amazing Spider-Man (vol. 1) #40–48 and #63, though it switches time order and implies that Kraven the Hunter, who appeared in #47, is behind all of the villains who attack Spider-Man.
 It retells Peter standing between Gwen and Mary Jane Watson, berated by his friend Harry Osborn.

-In the end, it is Valentine's Day, and Gwen asks Peter to be her valentine.
+In the end, it is St. Valentine's Day, and Gwen asks Peter to be her valentine.
 Peter states how her death has scarred him.
 Her one-time rival Mary Jane taught Peter to love again, but he reveals how much he misses Gwen.
 Suddenly, he notices his wife Mary Jane listening.
 Instead of being angry, Mary Jane feels deep sympathy for her husband and tells Peter to say hello to Gwen for her and to tell her how much she misses her, too.
 On this note, the story ends.

 Collected editions

+In other media

+On February 14, 2024, Josh Keaton reprised his role as Peter Parker / Spider-Man from the animated series The Spectacular Spider-Man in the animated fan film Spectacular Spider-Man Blue by Browntable, directly adapting the opening monologue segment of Spider-Man: Blue.